KaysAziz/Thesis/README.md

+This repo contains the codebase for my masters thesis: **Semantic Segmentation And Depth Estimation Of Semi-Transparent Objects**

 You can likely run all models **except** the Depth model locally with a decent GPU.

 ⚠️ This code is mostly meant to be run on **DTU's HPC cluster**.
 All image files and pre-trained weights are **not included**.
-This repo illustrates the coding done for employers.
+This repo exists as an illustration for employers and recruiters.
+If you wish to have the dataset you are free to e-mail me.

 # 📁 Structure of Directory